j0Shi82/last-war-manager/README.md

 Last War Manager (LWM) is a Tampermonkey script for the [Last War Browsergame](https://last-war.de).
 It features both visual and functional upgrades to the user interface.

-In the current early stages of development, the main goal is getting new features up.
-We'll deal with performance, security, and code streamlining / improvement later.

 # Install

 LWM uses the [Tampermonkey](https://tampermonkey.net/) extension that's available for all major browsers.
 Grab Tampermonkey and then install the script from one of the following sources: